YvonneGuttmann/connector-sdk/README.md

 Drivers does not have a predefined API.

 ###Business Logic (BL) Connector
-A stateless object that contains the business logic of a one or more use-cases (e.g. expense approval, PO approval).
+A node module that exports an object that contains the business logic of a one or more use-cases (e.g. expense approval, PO approval).
 The *BL connector* may use one or more *Drivers*, to implement the use-case.
 The *BL Connector* should implement the following interface:

 * **init(options)** - Will be called by the controller connector when the process starts.
 Meant to allow initialization of the business logic if necessary.
+The options parameter includes: {"config", "logger"} properties.
+* **stop()** - Will be called before the connector is stopped.
 * **fetch(options)** - Connects to the source system, and fetches the data relevant for the use-case(s).
 * **getApproval(approval, options)** - Fetches a single **"PENDING"** approval record, given an already fetched approval (for validation comparison).
 The method should return only ***pending*** approvals, otherwise return null.
 * **approve(data, options)** - Performs the approve action in the source system given approval data and the approver credentials (if needed). the *data* input object is assumed to follow this structure {approval, credentials}